Is Asana Inc. (ASAN) a Keeper?

-Asana Inc. (NYSE:ASAN) went down by -6.14% from its latest closing price compared to the recent 1-year high of $142.80.
-The company’s stock price has collected -17.65% of loss in the last five trading sessions.
+Asana Inc. (NYSE:ASAN) went up by 7.35% from its latest closing price compared to the recent 1-year high of $113.40.
+The company’s stock price has collected -9.68% of loss in the last five trading sessions.
 Barron’s reported on 09/08/22 that Asana, GameStop, Moderna, Revance, and More Stock Market Movers

 Is It Worth Investing in Asana Inc. (NYSE :ASAN) Right Now?